49 Pages Posted: 8 Dec 2016 Last revised: 13 Aug 2017

-This paper studies whether corporate managers are pursuing their own interests, or defending shareholder interests, when they fight shareholder proposals.
-Managers argue that shareholder proposals are harmful to firm value because they are uninformed or opportunistic, while activists argue that managerial opposition is self-interested and proposals increase firm value by counteracting managerial agency problems.
-We examine stock price movements following SEC no-action letter decisions to provide evidence on managerial motives.
-Relative to previous studies that are limited by an inability to identify precisely when investors become aware of a proposal, our new approach is to study a well-defined event date at which the SEC makes an uncertain and expressly value-neutral decision to block or allow a proposal to go forward, allowing causal estimates of the value consequences.
-We find that over the period 2007-2016, the market reacts positively when the SEC permits a proposal to be omitted from the proxy, suggesting that investors agree with managers that these proposals are value-destroying.
-Investors appear to be most skeptical about proposals relating to corporate governance and the elements of the E-Index, and proposals targeted at high-profit firms are viewed as particularly damaging.
+This paper studies the market reaction to SEC no-action letter decisions in order to produce well-identified estimates of the value consequences of shareholder proposals.
+Whereas previous research is limited by an inability to identify the date when investors become aware of a proposal, our approach employs a well-defined event date at which the SEC makes an uncertain and expressly value-neutral decision to block a proposal or allow it to proceed to a vote.
+We find that over the period 2007-2016, the market reacted positively when the SEC permitted a proposal to be excluded from the proxy statement, suggesting that the market viewed these proposals as harmful to shareholders.
+Investors appear to have been most skeptical about proposals relating to corporate governance and the elements of the E-Index, and proposals targeted at high-profit firms.
+The evidence casts doubt on the assumption that proposal rights can only help and never hurt shareholders.

 Suggested Citation: Suggested Citation